Citizen-2CB8A24A/failover/README.md

-Simple OpenWRT failover script utilizing policy routing, written by Citizen-2CB8A24A in 11.2025 This is developed in a three router setup, but it can be used with one router as well. the latter wasn't tried yet.
+Simple OpenWRT failover script utilizing policy routing, written by Citizen-2CB8A24A in 11.2025 This is developed on a three router setup, but it can be used with just one router as well.
+Just do not use the (remote) link reset options (WAN1RESET, WAN2RESET) in the latter case.

 Features:
 * Routing changes are done by changing the routing policy